-The phone is ringing, website forms submissions are coming in, and you’ve put together an online marketing plan with that is driving leads to your business.
-But at some point as the campaign matures you notice the leads are no longer coming in like you thought they should.
+The phone is ringing, website form submissions are coming in, and you’ve put together an online marketing plan that is driving leads to your business.
+But at some point, as the campaign matures you notice the leads are no longer coming in like you thought they should.

 It’s all too common of a problem and one I hear pretty often from clients at some point in an engagement, “What’s going on with the campaign lately, we haven’t had any good leads this month?”

 Of course, my initial response is always one of concern, but as I start to dig into the possible causes, checking analytics, Google AdWords data, and other sources, it’s clear lead generation from online marketing efforts is fine – the problem is an operations or sales performance issue.